What is gorder?

 Local method for leaflet classification

 Very slow but reliable.
-Useful for some curved systems.
+Useful for some slightly curved systems.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the local membrane center of geometry.
 The local membrane center is calculated using atoms in a cylinder around the 'head identifier'.
 If the 'head identifier' is located "above" the local center, the lipid is assigned to the upper leaflet; if "below", it is assigned to the lower leaflet.